Jxzh2020/Object-Serialization/Report.md

 ### Reflection

+To implement the support of any user-defined type, a simple reflection mechanism is needed.
+This program has a simple static reflection mechanism that not affecting the run-time performance.

 #### Eleminated implementation

 To implement a static reflection function, I first tried a totally based on macro way, namely insert functions into user-defined types like: